Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Survey of Achilles Heels

-While both defenses offer solutions for smoking lesion problems, they do not save EDT in cases in which the correlation between a suboptimal decision and an optimal outcome is perfect.
+Moreover, neither the tickle nor ratification defenses save EDT in cases in which the correlation between a suboptimal decision and an optimal outcome is perfect.
 Consider a version of the smoking lesion problem in which an honest and all-knowing predictor has informed the agent that either they have the lesion and will smoke exclusive-or they do not have it and will not smoke.
 An isomorph to this was presented as the ``XOR Blackmail'' problem by \cite{yudkowsky2017functional} in which an omniscient blackmailer informs an agent that either they will send the blackmailer \$100 exclusive-or they have a lesion that will harm them later in life.
 As before, the right decision remains to smoke/not send \$100 because an optimal policy should not be vulnerable to this type of extortion.
 Here, the tickle defense offers no solution because an EDT user will not smoke even with perfect self-knowledge.
 Nor does the ratification defense because an EDT user would ratify the decision to not smoke even if they knew they were not going to smoke.